kidder514/justJoking/README.md

 - App store optimization
 - help page
 - terms and condition page
-- version number add to setting page.
 - something might be wrong in post and user create time, we should use a global utc time.
+- comment order by likes
+- check version feature in setting page

 ### Features in release 1.1.0
 - search Page
 - Inbox
 - second layer commet
-- comment order by likes

 ### Features in release 1.2.0
 - push notification